polterguy/phosphorusfive/core/p5.ajax/README.md

 and make sure you have a "Default.aspx" page.

-Then modify your web.config, and make sure it has something like this inside its *"system.web"* section to recognize the p5.ajax controls.
+Then modify your web.config, and make sure it has something like this inside its *"system.web"* section, to recognize the p5.ajax controls.

 ```xml
 <system.web>